 Information about you is collected from a number of sources including NHS Trusts, GP Federations and your GP Practice.
 A risk score is then arrived at through an analysis of your de-identified information.
 This can help us identify and offer you additional services to improve your health.

 Risk-stratification data may also be used to improve local services and commission new services, where there is an identified need.
 In this area, risk stratification may be commissioned by the Clinical Commissioning Group.
 Section 251 of the NHS Act 2006 provides a statutory legal basis to process data for risk stratification purposes.
-Further information about risk stratification is available by clicking here.
+Further information about risk stratification.

 If you do not wish information about you to be included in any risk stratification programmes, please let us know.
 We can add a code to your records that will stop your information from being used for this purpose.
 Please be aware that this may limit the ability of healthcare professionals to identify if you have or are at risk of developing certain serious health conditions.